Yi Jianlian: New Jersey Nets (2008–2010)

-On 26 June 2008, Yi was traded by the Milwaukee Bucks along with Bobby Simmons to the New Jersey Nets in exchange for Richard Jefferson.
+On June 26, 2008, Yi was traded by the Milwaukee Bucks along with Bobby Simmons to the New Jersey Nets in exchange for Richard Jefferson.
 New Jersey's team president Rod Thorn said that "we feel strongly he's going to be a real good player," and the team's chief executive Brett Yormark said "it opens up a truly new fan base for us."
 Yi stated that he didn't expect to be traded, but that it was "an honor to join the Nets."

 Through his first 37 games with New Jersey, Yi averaged 10.5 points and 6.2 rebounds per game while shooting 39% from behind the three-point line, which was well above his average from the previous season.
-But on 9 January 2009, Yi broke the pinkie on his right hand and was expected to miss four to six weeks.
+But on January 9, 2009, Yi broke the pinkie on his right hand and was expected to miss four to six weeks.
 Thorn called it "lousy timing" because "he'd been playing well," but Yi said "(I'll) just take my time.
 I'll come back."
 In voting for the 2009 NBA All-Star Game, Yi finished third in total votes for forwards in the Eastern Conference, ahead of players such as Paul Pierce and Chris Bosh.

-Yi made his return from injury after the 2009 NBA All-Star Game in a loss to the Houston Rockets on 17 February 2009.
+Yi made his return from injury after the 2009 NBA All-Star Game in a loss to the Houston Rockets on February 17, 2009.
 However, after averaging only six points on 36% shooting after his return, Yi was removed from the team's starting lineup.
-His final averages for the season were 8.6 points and 5.3 rebounds per game, as well as a 38% shooting percentage from the field and 34% on three-point field goals.
+His final averages for the season were 8.6 points and 5.3 rebounds per game, as well as a 38% shooting accuracy from the field and 34% on three-point field goals.
 After New Jersey finished the season outside of the playoffs, Yi's agent Dan Fegan suggested New Jersey played better when Yi played more minutes and took more shots, and asks "who's accountable?"
 New Jersey's head coach Lawrence Frank said that "you have to be patient.
 He's only 21", and Yi assessed his season by saying he was "still too much up and down."

 In the 2009–10 season, Yi returned to the starting lineup for New Jersey.
 Starting in every game he played but one, Yi suffered several injuries during the season which made him miss 30 games.
-He sprained his medial collateral ligament on 4 November 2009, had a laceration on his upper lip on 8 December 2009, and sprained his left ankle on 8 March 2010.
-His final averages for the season were 12 points and 7.2 rebounds per game, as well as a 40% shooting percentage from the field and 37% on three-point field goals.
+He sprained his medial collateral ligament on November 4, 2009, had a laceration on his upper lip on December 8, 2009, and sprained his left ankle on 8 March 2010.
+His final averages for the season were 12 points and 7.2 rebounds per game, as well as 40% shooting accuracy from the field and 37% on three-point field goals.